Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 "Was my father right about you knights?
 Do you and your 'knights' feign good intentions?
 Just to get us vulnerable?"

 "To answer all *three* of those questions, yes.
 The only reason my ranks do bounties and simple labor is to get on the good side of human villages.
-Has your brother ever... made a deal with a satyr, or sylph, o-or anything?"
+Has your brother ever... made a deal with a nymph, or sylph, o-or anything?"

 "What?
 What kind of stupid question is that?
 We are basket makers"